apache/royale-docs/features/nodejs/scripting.md

 Apache Royale requires an ActionScript class, like this one, as the entrypoint for a Node.js project.
 The constructor will run automatically on startup.

-Next, let's expand this code to create a simple server using the "http" module provided by Node.js.
+Next, let's expand this code to create a simple server using the [http](https://nodejs.org/api/http.html) module, which is included with Node.js.

 ```actionscript
 package